 - Maintaining a vehicle’s engine can be a costly feat, so before you buy a used RV, make sure you’re comfortable with the condition of its moving parts.

 - Enjoy a slim camper profile that can expand to suit your size needs!
-Slide-in campers are expandable, so what looks cramped at first glance may actually be quite spacious.
+Some slide-in campers are expandable, so what looks cramped at first glance may actually be quite spacious.

 - You’ll need a vehicle that is tough enough to tow a camper’s weight, which may mean an additional purchase.